-- 1. The regular classroom teacher must have a current GaPSC approved gifted endorsement. - 2.
-A maximum of two gifted FTE segments per day may be counted at the gifted weight.
-The teacher must document the curriculum differentiation for the gifted student(s) by completing individual or group contracts which include the following requirements: - a.
-A description of the course curriculum which is based on Georgia standards that very clearly shows how the advanced course content, teaching strategies, pacing, process skills, and assessments differ from courses more typical for student(s) at that grade level. - Separate lesson plans which show reason(s) why the gifted student(s) need an advanced curriculum in the content areas of English language arts, mathematics, science, social studies, world languages, Career, Technical and Agricultural Education, Fine Arts, and computer science; and - c.
-Dates and amount of time (in segments) the student(s) will be engaged in the higher-level activities and how the students will be evaluated (formative and summative).
+- 1. The regular classroom teacher must have a current GaPSC-approved gifted endorsement. - A maximum of two gifted FTE segments per day may be counted at the gifted weight.
+The teacher must document the curriculum differentiation for the gifted student(s) by completing individual or group contracts which include the following requirements: - i.
+A description of the course curriculum which is based on Georgia standards that very clearly shows how the advanced course content, teaching strategies, pacing, process skills, and assessments differ from courses more typical for student(s) at that grade level. - ii.
+Separate lesson plans which show reason(s) why the gifted student(s) need an advanced curriculum in the content areas of (ELA, math, science, social studies, world languages, fine arts, computer science, and CTAE): and - Dates and amount of time (in segments) the student(s) will be engaged in the higher-level activities and how the students will be evaluated (formative and summative).